thefrontside/microstates/README.md

 //> The Homer
 ```

-## Parameterized Types
+## Array Microstates

 Quite often it is helpful to describe your data as a collection of types.
 A blog might have an array of posts.
-To do this, you can use the parameterized array notation, `[Post]`.
-This signals to Microstates that the Microstate represents the state of an array collection of `Post` type.
+To do this, you can use the array of type notation, `[Post]`.
+This signals that Microstates of this type represent an array whose members are each of the `Post` type.

 ```js
 class Blog {